These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Height: 6-0.
 Weight: 218.
 Arm: 30 1/2.
 Hand: 9 1/8.

 Projected Round (2013): 2-3.

-3/30/13: Rambo was suspended for the first four games of the 2012 season.
+1/31/13: Rambo was suspended for the first four games this season.
 He was excellent for Georgia after coming back, totaling 76 tackles, three interceptions, one sack and three forced fumbles in his nine games.
 Rambo had an impressive outing against Florida with a sack and interception.
 He played well against Georgia Tech and Alabama.

 9/2/12: Rambo has first-round talent, but has been his own worst enemy.
 He will start 2012 with a four-game suspension by Georgia for violating team rules regarding drug usage.
 The off-the-field concerns have been a big detriment to Rambo's draft stock, and it is hard to predict how heavily they will be weighed against him by NFL teams.

 Rambo had an excellent season last year and was one of the nation's leaders in interceptions with seven.
 The junior also had 52 tackles with seven passes broken up.
 Rambo is a physical player with good instincts.
 He has the speed to fly around the field and get in position to make plays.

 If you watched Georgia in 2010, it was hard not to notice Rambo as a sophomore.
 The instinctive safety always found his way to the ball and was a play-maker.
 He totaled 82 tackles with three interceptions, three passes broken up and three forced fumbles.
 Rambo is a talented player who should be a starter in the NFL.

 Height: 5-11.
 Weight: 223.
 Arm: 31 1/8 Hand: 8 1/4.

 Projected 40 Time: 4.49.